laraherriott/simulated-annealing/README.md

 ```

 By default the package uses an exponential multiplicative cooling schedule, a gaussian method for choosing the neighbour, and the Metropolis acceptance criteria.
-Further information on these various algorithm design features can be found in the background, below.
+Further information on these various algorithm design features can be found in the file Background.md

-## Background